ethersync/ethersync/docs/decisions/README.md

 # Decisions

-This directory contains decision records for Ethersync.
+This directory contains decision records for Teamtype.

 For new ADRs, please use [adr-template.md](adr-template.md) as basis.
 More information on MADR is available at <https://adr.github.io/madr/>.